-If you’re thinking, wait, we already had an SOI this year, you would be correct.
-Historically, the SOI is held in January.
-So, this year, we are having two!
-Given our industry’s budget-cycle, it just makes sense to host this event in the fall.
-For you econometric nerds out there, that means the presentations will be based on second-quarter numbers, but those should suffice for budget planning purposes.
+If you’re thinking, this is the second SOI this year, you would be correct.
+Historically, the SOI was annually held in January, but given our industry’s budget-cycle, it just makes sense to host this event in the fall.
+So, look for this event to occur again in September 2019.
+For you econometric nerds (asset managers, analyst, etc.), you know who you are, that means the presentations will be based on second-quarter numbers, but those should suffice for budget planning purposes.

 For more information on any of AATC’s economic information sessions or seminars, contact Perry Pillow at firstname.lastname@example.org or call him at 817-616-0354.